adhearsion/adhearsion-website/docs/source/call-controllers.md

 \#menu executes the payload for the first exact unambiguous match it finds after each input or timing out.
 In a situation where there might be overlapping patterns, such as 10 and 100, #menu will wait for timeout after the second digit.

-\#timeout, #invalid and #failure replace #on_invalid, #on_premature_timeout and #on_failure.
+\#timeout, #invalid and #failure are for handling bad or missing inputs.
 These methods only accept blocks as payload, but it is still possible to make use of another CallController by using #pass or #invoke within the block.

-\#invalid has its associated block executed when the input does not possibly match any pattern. #timeout block is run when time expires before or between input digits, without there being at least one exact match. #failure runs its block when the maximum number of tries is reached without an input match.
+* #invalid has its associated block executed when the input does not possibly match any pattern.
+* #timeout block is run when time expires before or between input digits, without there being at least one exact match.
+* #failure runs its block when the maximum number of tries is reached without an input match.

 Execution of the current context resumes after #menu finishes.
 If you wish to jump to an entirely different controller, #pass can be used.

-\#menu will return an [CallController::Input::Result](http://rubydoc.info/github/adhearsion/adhearsion/Adhearsion/CallController/Input/Result) object detailing the success or otherwise of the menu, similarly to #ask.
+\#menu will return a [CallController::Input::Result](http://rubydoc.info/github/adhearsion/adhearsion/Adhearsion/CallController/Input/Result) object detailing the success or otherwise of the menu, similarly to #ask.

 ## Recording

 NOTE: Currently unsupported on Asterisk

-It is easy to record input from a call, using the #record method.
-There are two approaches to recording calls, satisfying different use-cases.
+The #record method provides the ability to capture audio in a blocking or non-blocking way.

 ### Voicemail-like recording